cybozu-go/aptutil/README.md

 Build
 -----

-Use Go 1.13 or above.
+Use an officially supported version of Go.

 Run the command below exactly as shown, including the ellipsis.
 They are significant - see `go help packages`.